A person responsible for the delivery, development, and quality of the study programme:

-The graduate contributes to the development of the study program compiling theoretical knowledge and up-to date methodologies in the field of the study respecting ethical, legal and social norms.
-The requirement for the completion of the study program is also the ability to present the research results to experts at conferences and scientific events and publish the papers in professional journals.
+The requirement for the completion of the study programme is also the ability to present the research results to experts at conferences and scientific events and publish the papers in professional journals.
 The results of creative, experimental work contribute to scientific progress and knowledge.
 Still, their good scientific value allows their application in various branches of medicine, for example, internal medicine, paediatrics, geriatrics, neurology, psychiatry, oncology and other clinical disciplines in which pharmacotherapy represents a key therapeutic modality.

-Graduates are sought at the healthcare workplaces (e.g. clinics or departments of neurology, neurosurgery, psychiatry and clinical psychology) focused on neuroscience.
-Graduates from the doctoral studies might find employment in the frame of education as university teachers or scientific research workers at universities focused on medicine, health care, biology, cognitive science, biomedical physics, bioinformatics and biomedical engineering.
+Graduates are sought at the healthcare workplaces (Departments of Clinical Pharmacology, Clinics of Internal Medicine and Geriatrics).
+Graduates from the doctoral studies might find employment in the frame of education as university teachers or scientific research workers at universities focused on medicine, healthcare science, public healthcare and biology.

 Evaluation of the study programme quality by employers: